Arn-BAuA/SensorNetwork/README.md

 * Step 9: Final steps.
 Making the configuration reboot save.
 * Step 10 (Optional): Installing a graphic DB-Browser

-This guide is for the following program versions:
+This guide is created using the following program versions:

 | Software 	| Version 		|
 |----------	|---------		|